 The card house effect seems to be the major short-run problem.
 For 2018/19 there are two empty NLA slots.
 So far there has been no announcement who will promote, despite of the end of the NLB season.
 Does this mean the NLA will have just eight clubs in 2018/19?

 With less clubs, there are less games.
 Less games mean less visibility for the home spectators and the sponsors.
 This means less income and less attraction.
 A downward spiral.

 Another hot issue in the past season was the commitment to have two Swiss educated players on the court.
 This rule, called LAS rule, has been very much under debate since its origin.
 Some clubs see it as an obstacle to excellence.
 Lugano, Voléro, Köniz, and Sm’Aesch even sued Swiss Volley in the past.
 In this season Voléro was under pressure losing one of the best-of-five final games.
 To save their neck in set 4 of game 2, they played without Swiss players.
 A clear violation of the LAS rule.
 Voléro preferred to pay the fine: 20’000 Swiss francs.
 The president even showed a middle finger to the protesting Sm’Aesch fans.
 Another fine: ridicolous 300 Francs.
 The background is that the sanctions had been defined by the clubs themselves in the course of a negotiated settlement.
 And 20’000 francs don’t mean much to Voléro.

 *** UPDATE *** Meanwhile Swiss Volley announced that the second from the NLB championship, Geneva, will promote to the NLA, but the first, Lucerne, won’t.
-So as things currently stand, the NLA will have nine clubs in 2018/19. ***
+Moreover, the Liechtenstein based club Galina Schaan withdrew.
+So the league will have eight clubs in 2018/19. ***